GENERAL ADVICE FOR PURCHASING IN SPAIN

 Some notes for foreign buyers.

 It would be almost insane to buy a property in Spain without a lawyer or someone who understands exactly what your requirements will be.
-At Iberian Properties with our outstanding and years of knowledge we will make your transition worry free and as smooth as possible.
+At Iberian Properties we recommend you source your own Spanish Lawyer or ask us to recommend one for you.